 You’re likely not the only person that will ever work with this dataset, so get used to writing stuff down.

 Explain what the project is all about, the question you’re trying to answer, why you’re collecting this data and how you’re going to get the answers you’re looking for.
 Explain how you measured things and under what conditions.
 If more than one person is collecting data, then explain who, what, where, when, why and how.

 This will be the document that explains all the important stuff about your dataset, so write it down.

 If there’s too much information to comfortably put into an Excel spreadsheet, then a Microsoft Word document will be just fine – and keep it in the same folder as the dataset.

 Tip 9: Be Consistent With Data Entry

 There’s nothing worse than getting a dataset that takes a fortnight to clean because data entry has not been consistent.

-By that I mean make sure that if the entry for a variable should be ‘Positive’, then make it ‘Positive’ and not some other variation:
+By that I mean make sure that if the entry for a variable should be ‘Positive’, then make it ‘Positive’ and not some other variation (pos, Pos, pos+, etc.).

 It’s hard enough correcting speeling missteakes and typos without also having to correct things that were deliberately entered differently.

-Restrict the number of people that can enter data to cut down on this kind of issue, and make it clear what your data entry standards are.
+One of the biggest data collection challenges you will face is inconsistent entry, so restrict the number of people that can enter data to cut down on this kind of issue, and make it clear what your data collection procedures and data entry standards are.